anuja-rahul/ping-pong-x86/README.md

 - `.gitignore`: Specifies files and directories to be ignored by Git.
 - `cmd.txt`: Contains commands to assemble and run the example assembly code.
 - `x86ASM/buildSingleASM.bat`: A batch script to assemble and run a specified assembly file.
+- `x86ASM/buildASM.bat`: A batch script to assemble and run multiple assembly files.
-- `x86ASM/example.asm`: The main assembly file containing the code to draw a square on the screen.
+- `x86ASM/example.asm`: The main assembly file containing the code to set the video mode and jump to the second sector.
+- `x86ASM/exampleS2.asm`: The second sector assembly file containing the code to handle keyboard input, draw paddles, and move the ball.

 ## Usage